CesarTrevisan/Signs-Neural-Network-Classifier/writeup_template.md

  ### Layer 5: Fully Connected.
 Input = 84.
 Output = 43.

-I trained my model several time to find the optimum parameters to reach accuracy of 0.93.
+I trained my model several times to find the optimum parameters to reach accuracy of 0.93 in validation set.
 I have tried using non-normalized data and gray-scaled, but the best result was using normalized 3 channels images.

 In my final approach, I used [Adam Optimizer](https://www.tensorflow.org/api_docs/python/tf/train/AdamOptimizer) with 0.001 Learning rate.
 My batch size was 128, number of epochs iqual 100.